muratk5n/thirdwave/en/README.md

 Some advances on UA side..
 Lyman is retaken (at what cost?), an advance in Kherson even (pt \#3, old frontline is gray).
 Losing \#1 will be a huge problem and that is likely.
+For Ukraine it's too early to celebrate, RU just announced its reinforcements.

 ```python
 # lyman, bakhmut, ukrainka